schism-dev/schism/docs/input-output/outputs.md

 All SCHISM outputs (except system outputs) can be found in `outputs/` directory.

 ## Run info output (mirror.out)
-This is a mirror image of now-defunct screen output.
+This is a mirror image of now-defunct screen output and is useful for diagnosis.
 Below is a sample:

 ```
 Barotropic model without ST calculation